KmariK/fact-quest/readme.md

 In order of appearance
 - The HTML for the responsive [Navbar with toggler](https://getbootstrap.com/docs/5.2/components/navbar/) was taken from the Bootstrap v5.3 documentation.
 - The ['CLICK HERE TO START QUIZ!' button](https://getbootstrap.com/docs/5.3/components/buttons/#base-class) on the home page was taken from Bootstrap v5.3 documentation.
-- The About Us [cards](https://getbootstrap.com/docs/5.3/components/card/#about) pn the About Us page was taken from Bootstrap v5.3 documentation.
+- The About Us [cards](https://getbootstrap.com/docs/5.3/components/card/#about) on the About Us page was taken from Bootstrap v5.3 documentation.
 - The [Contact Form](https://getbootstrap.com/docs/5.3/forms/overview/#overview) on the Contact Us page was taken from Bootstrap v5.3 documentation.

 - The CSS code for the contact form on the contact us page was taken from [ChatGPT](https://chatgpt.com/).